 MONTCLAIR EARTH DAY and FISHING TOURNAMENT

-Montclair will be celebrating Earth Day on April 20th, 2019 with a variety of fun activities including trash clean ups, flower planting, and stewardship of common areas.
+Montclair will be celebrating Earth Day on April 25, 2020 with a variety of fun activities including trash clean up, flower planting, and stewardship of common areas.
 One of the projects the Landscape and Facilities Management Committee (LFMC) will be spearheading, is the removal of “invasive” vines from MPOA Common Property along Waterway Drive.

 Non-native invasive plants have been introduced into our region and out compete our native plants.
 These invasive plant species are usually introduced to an area or region by human activity — intentionally or accidentally.
 Invasive plants are known for highly successful reproduction, seed production and dispersal, which gives them a competitive edge over native species, and many have no native organisms such as insects or diseases in their new locations to keep them in check.
 Since our native plants have evolved with our wildlife, they provide the food and shelter that our wildlife depends upon.